Saymagithub/Job-Application-form/README.md

 # Job-Application-form
-A job Application form (using html and CSS)
+This repository contains a simple web application for a job ppliacation form using HTML and and CSS